arnolddevos/syndicus/README.md

 ### No Blocking or Lagging

-A `Log` has no backlog limit meaning Publishers are never blocked and subscribers never get lagging errors.
+A `Log` has no backlog limit meaning publishers are never blocked and subscribers never get lagging errors.
 With certain assumptions, `Log`
 will also operate in bounded space.
 The price of this is compaction.

 ### Compaction